We’ve made it to Week 2 of our One Room Challenge!

 The opposite side of the shared wall between the bedroom & the en-suite is where our sinks & vanity will go.

 We’ll have 2 long mirrors centered between 3 vertical sconces.
 We’re going to create a custom vanity by taking 2 IKEA GODMORGON sink cabinets & mounting them side by side, adding a DIY countertop & a vessel sink for each of us.
 Wall mounted faucets will finish things off for a modern, elegant look.

-When you’re building your Dreamhouse & have a husband that likes to start his day with 20+ minutes of hot water and meditation, the shower is one place that you spare no expense.
+When you’re building your Dreamhouse & have a husband that likes to start his day with 20+ minutes of hot water and meditation, the shower is one place that you spare no expense, and since there are so many types of showers to choose from, for example, something like this neo angle shower base you really have to know what you want so you don’t find yourself regretting it later.
 His shower is pure indulgence complete with a rain head, hand shower & 4 body jets.

 While Kes’ domain is the shower, I’m more the girl who dreams of relaxing in the tub with some candles & a nice glass of wine.